Rhedir gan School of Psychology

 Strategaeth addysgu a dysgu

 • 176 hours of self-directed learning to include: (1) Core reading for lectures, (2) the written coursework assessment and (3) final exam.
+This will also allow for engagement in interactive weekly drop in sessions and the discussion board in Blackboard.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau